ihash22/spring-petclinic/readme_devops.md

 screenshots/Screenshot 2025-07-31 at 9.20.11 AM.png

-* Started the VM
+* Start the VM

 screenshots/Screenshot 2025-07-31 at 9.21.10 AM.png

-* Enabled OpenSSH in VM
+* Enable OpenSSH in VM

 ```
 sudo systemctl status ssh
 ```
 screenshots/Screenshot 2025-07-31 at 9.22.29 AM.png

-* SSH’d to Devops VM on Host Machine - Host can now securely connect to Devops VM
+* SSH to Devops VM on Host Machine - Host can now securely connect to Devops VM

 ```
 ssh devops-admin@192.168.64.2